 Three scores up at half time, the Lions ended up kissing their sisters and – to be fair – they were lucky to get away with the draw.
 The clear implication of Warren Gatland’s post-match news conference was that the blame was squarely Ian Henderson’s.
 Had he not tipped-tackled his way onto the naughty step in the embers of the game, the Lions would’ve seen it out and wrapped up a fifth win.
 Yes, well, up to a point, Lord Copper.

 Henderson – let’s not ponce about here – turned in one of the great individual performances of the tour so far.
 He was a gilt-edged donkey in the tight, as alert as a boarding-house cat in the loose and his split-second pass for George North’s try was – genuinely – a drop-your-chips moment.
 In time-honoured Lions’ tradition, he has grown and grown on this tour and while – yes – his sin-bin was a game-changer, he was unlucky rather than malicious or stupid.

-Pithily, Martin Bayfield tweeted that Gatland’s call was ‘insane’.
+Pithily, the former New Zealand Lion, Martin Bayfield, tweeted that Gatland’s call was ‘insane’.
 Certainly it defied logic.
 Having already ‘cheapened’ the badge and having cocked his snook at the critics for bringing them here, he should’ve seen it through.
 Instead he bottled it and left his starters to fry to a point at which they came within a whisker of losing the match.
-When – for example – was the last time a Lions front row – any international front row – went the full eighty minutes as Marler, Best and Cole did tonight?
+When – for example – was the last time a Lions front row – any international front row – went the full eighty minutes as Marler, Best and Cole did against the Hurricanes?
 However you’ve come by your lifebelt, to stand on the quay and not throw it to a drowning man is a tough one to defend.

 WELLINGTON – WEDNESDAY 28 JUNE 2017